wbeck32/classwork/week04_auth-aggregate/class20_DS-A/bs-add.md

 ```

 Write an `add` method for the `PersonNode` class that
-places the given node in the tree:
+places the given node in the tree (and sets the parent property
+of the node being added):

 ```js